 To ensure the trap water level is sufficient to seal any harmful sewer gases, pour a quart of water into the drain, followed by a few tablespoons of cooking oil.
 This can help ensure the water won’t evaporate quickly and keep the trap sealed.

 Hot water can do wonders for your drains.
 Dirt and other residues that have hardened in your drain can cause it to smell.
 Hot water can help erode any hardened dirt.
 If you have leftover hot water from cooking, pour it down your drain.

-Flushing your drains with hot water is also an effective way to ensure fat and grease won’t harden inside your drains and cause them to clog.
-Another thing that makes hot water great is it won't damage your pipes even if they’re dated.
+Flushing your drains with hot water is also an effective way to ensure fat and grease won’t harden inside them and cause them to clog.
+Another thing that makes hot water great is that it won't damage your pipes even if they’re dated.

 3. Pour Hot Vinegar